Qingyi-Www/Final-Project/README.md

 Providing feasible support for your project based on existing articles/techniques.

+**Completed:**
+1. The substitutability of auditory experiences for the blind
+2. Existing substitutes (tactile, visual)
-**Completed:** the substitutability of auditory experiences for the blind, existing substitutes (tactile, visual), several modes of tactile stimulation (vibration, pressure, heat), differences in emotions conveyed by different modes of tactile modalities.
+3. Several modes of tactile stimulation (vibration, pressure, heat)
+4. Differences in emotions conveyed by different modes of tactile modalities

+**Unfinished:**
+1. The effect of music on the atmosphere of a movie, the rhythmic melody of different types of music (scary music, exciting music)

+2. Papers related to wearable device design (for design)